Structural dissection of hadronic molecules: The $D^{(*)}\bar{K}^{(*)}$ family under QCD light-cone sum rules: Theoretical framework for electromagnetic properties

 \subsection{Correlation function and external field formulation}

-The electromagnetic properties of the charm-strange molecular tetraquark states (for short $T_{cs}$)—specifically their magnetic ($\mu$) and quadrupole ($\mathcal{D}$) moments—can be systematically extracted using light-cone sum rules (LCSR).
+The electromagnetic properties of the charm-strange molecular tetraquark states (for short $T_{cs}$)—specifically their magnetic ($\mu$) and quadrupole ($\mathcal{D}$) moments—can be systematically extracted using LCSR.
 The analysis begins with the three-point correlation function

 where $J_{\alpha}^{em}=\sum_{q}e_q\bar{q}\gamma_\alpha q$ is the electromagnetic current ($e_q$ being the quark electric charge), and $J_\mu(x)$ denotes an interpolating current that couples to the $J^P=1^+$ tetraquark state.
 The correlator in Eq. (\ref{edmn00}) probes the matrix element $\langle T_{cs}(p)|J_{\alpha}^{em}|T_{cs}(p')\rangle$ through analytic continuation, where the initial and final tetraquark momenta are $p$ and $p'=p+q$, respectively.